-The state of the art of dermatology has made a huge jump towards the future thanks to Legit.Health‘s revolutionary ALADIN (Automatic Lesion And Density Index).
+Dermatology has taken a giant leap forward with the introduction of Legit.Health‘s innovative ALADIN (Automatic Lesion And Density INdex).
 Top researchers in the field of deep learning and neural networks have allied with expert dermatologists to develop this algorithmic tool for next-generation doctors.

 That’s why Legit.Health has developed this tool that makes grading acne by counting the number and density of lesions a task that requires mere seconds.

-The limited aproach of traditional acne scoring systems
+The limited approach of traditional acne scoring systems

 Acne scoring system